 Bobby Doerr was born in the city of Los Angeles on April 7, 1918, Robert Pershing Doerr was one of the four Sox from the West Coast who starred in the 1940s - Williams from San Diego, Doerr from Los Angeles, Dom DiMaggio from San Francisco, and Johnny Pesky from Portland, Oregon.
 Bobby played high school ball for two years at Fremont High, in 1933 and the first part of 1934, but he'd been working out some with the Hollywood Sheiks.
-Doerr played 67 games for Hollywood in 1934, batting .259, all but six of the 16-year-old’s 52 hits being singles.
+He played 67 games for Hollywood in 1934, all but six of the 16-year-old’s 52 hits being singles.

-Because of the war, Doerr missed the entire 1945 season.
-He had made his home in Oregon and so reported for induction in the United States Army in Portland.
+Because of the war, Bobby missed the entire 1945 season.
+He had made his home in Oregon and reported for induction in the United States Army in Portland.
 He was first assigned to Fort Lewis and a week later reported for infantry duty at Camp Roberts.
 After completing the months of training, word began to circulate within his outfit that they were being prepared to ship out to Ford Ord, and then overseas for the invasion of Japan.
 President Truman brought the whole thing to a halt by dropping two atomic bombs on Japan.

-In a June 8, 1950 game, he hit three homers and drove in eight runs.
+In a June 1950 game, he hit three homers and drove in eight runs.
 Despite the power demonstrated by his 223 career home runs, his fielding was at least as important.
 He was always exceptional on defense, more than once running off strings of over 300 chances without an error.
 He led the league 16 times in one defensive category or another and wound up his career with a lifetime .980 mark – at the time of his retirement, he was the all-time major league leader.

 In early August 1951, in the midst of another excellent year, Bobby suffered a serious back problem.
 He'd hurt it a bit bending over for a slow-hit ground ball; he felt something give, but continued the game.
 Quite a while afterwards, he woke up one morning and found he could hardly get out of bed or put on his shoes.
 He got some treatment but missed nearly three weeks before returning to play.
-He got in only a few more games.
-The problem persisted, and he had to bow out after just one at-bat in the first game of the September 7 doubleheader.
-Fears that it was a ruptured disc proved not the case and surgery was ruled out, but Doerr was told to rest the remainder of the season.
+He got in only a few more games, but the problem persisted, and he had to bow out after just one at-bat in the first game of a September doubleheader.
+Fears that it was a ruptured disc proved not the case and surgery was ruled out, but he was told to rest the remainder of the season.
 He'd played 14 seasons in the majors and had a good career.